How to Make Invoices for Your Small Business

 - Preferred payment method

-If you want payment by credit card, check or via online payment services, spell it out.
-Using electronic invoicing with the ability for your customer to pay online with a credit card is a great way to get paid quickly while the invoice is still top of mind.
+If you want the payment made by credit card, check, ACH payments or via online payment services, make sure you express this on your invoice.
+Providing an electronic invoicing option for your customer to pay online with a credit card is a great way to get paid quickly while the invoice is still top of mind.

 If you’re considering using an invoicing service to accept credit card payments, make sure to check any fees you may incur and how often.
 Research and compare all options before choosing a service to work with.

-Thankfully, some companies, like Kabbage, don’t charge setup or monthly costs, charge additional fees or require long-term contracts, so you’ll only pay when you get paid.
+Thankfully, some companies, like Kabbage, don’t charge a setup fee, a monthly fee, or additional fees, and they don’t require long-term contracts.
+You’ll only pay when you get paid, making your invoicing process much easier both for one-off and recurring payments.

 A personal touch